Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 1. Exit Wildlander and restart using the Wildlander Launcher.
 1. Load your game using a save before you handed in the previous quest.
 1. Speak to Brynjolf hand in quest - next should start.

+If it doesnt, you will need to look up the quest ID to start the quest manually then use the below commands to force it to start.

+{: .console}
+>
+> startquest <questid>
+>
+> setstage <questid> 10

 ---